trappify/loadiq/README.md

   - `spike_tolerance_ratio` / `spike_tolerance_w` / `spike_min_duration_s` control how sensitive the detector is to short spikes within a run.

 See `src/loadiq/config.py` for the full schema.

+### Training the detector

+- The Home Assistant integration surfaces detected runs with classification confidence.
+Use the `loadiq.mark_segment` service (Developer Tools → Actions) or the quick `loadiq.mark_current_active` / `loadiq.mark_current_inactive` helpers to label a run (heat pump vs other) straight from Home Assistant – LoadIQ stores the feedback and updates future classifications without editing any files.
+- `sensor.loadiq_recent_runs` lists the runs inside your configured window and mirrors the same confidence information so you can review what the detector saw during the last few hours.

 ## Roadmap
 - [ ] Implement richer feature engineering and ML-based heat pump classification.